 collective action in the public sector, civil society and the private

-Currently the DPU has four research clusters, each with sub-clusters which reflect the development of different strands of their work.
+Currently the DPU has four research clusters, each with sub-clusters which reflect the development of different strands of our work.